 Contributions - The OPEB Plan is funded by allocating to the 401(h) subtrust the lesser of: 25% of all employer contributions made in accordance with RSA 100-A:16 or the percentage of employer contributions determined by the actuary to be the minimum rate necessary to maintain the benefits provided under RSA 100-A:53-b, RSA 100-A:53-c, and RSA 100-A:53-d.
-For fiscal year 2022, the minimum rates determined by the actuary to maintain benefits were the lesser of the two options and were used to determine the employer contributions due to the 401(h) subtrust.
+For fiscal year 2023, the minimum rates determined by the actuary to maintain benefits were the lesser of the two options and were used to determine the employer contributions due to the 401(h) subtrust.
 The State Legislature has the authority to establish, amend and discontinue the contribution requirements of the OPEB Plan.
 Administrative costs are allocated to the OPEB Plan based on fund balances.
-For fiscal year 2022, the Town contributed 3.21% for police and fire, and 0.31% for other employees.
-The contribution requirement for the fiscal year 2022 was \$147,080, which was paid in full.
+For the period of January 1, 2023 to June 30, 2023, the Town contributed 3.21% for police and fire, and 0.31% for other employees.
+For the period of July 1, 2023 to December 31, 2023, the Town contributed 2.60% for police and fire, and 0.26% for other employees.
+The contribution requirement for the fiscal year 2023 was \$140,920, which was paid in full.

-OPEB Liabilities, OPEB Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to OPEB - At December 31, 2022, the Town reported a liability of \$1,356,245 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2021.
+OPEB Liabilities, OPEB Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to OPEB - At December 31, 2023, the Town reported a liability of \$1,156,892 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2023, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2022.
 The Town's proportion of the net OPEB liability was based on a projection of the Town's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating towns and school districts, actuarially determined.
-At June 30, 2022, the Town's proportion was .36% which was an increase of .02% from its proportion measured as of June 30, 2021.
+At June 30, 2023, the Town's proportion was 0.34% which was a decrease of 0.02% from its proportion measured as of June 30, 2022.